-We’re Not Broken: Changing the Autism Conversation by Eric Garcia, which takes up different people’s experiences with autism.
+Eric Garcia’s We’re Not Broken: Changing the Autism Conversation [Amazon affiliate link], which takes up different people’s experiences with autism.

-And, for funsies (hopefully), Abel Ableson’s How to handle neurotypicals: A field survival guide for the neurodivergent, a tongue-in-cheek field guide in the zoological tradition (my favorite for anthropologically derived humor).
+And, for funsies (hopefully), Abel Ableson’s How to handle neurotypicals: A field survival guide for the neurodivergent [Amazon affiliate link], a tongue-in-cheek field guide in the zoological tradition (my favorite for anthropologically derived humor).

 I’m sure they won’t stay unread long as soon as they get here, and you can bet I’ll be posting about them sooner than later.